 The south (rear) elevation will be visible from the alleys to the south and west and may be visible in through block views.
 The south elevation of the front block will have a pair of fully glazed doors in the first and second stories, with a simple metal railing across the doors.
 The south elevation of the rear block will be 15'5" wide.
-There will be a two story, angled bay centered in the rear elevation.
+There will be a two-over-two window in each face of the bay on the first and second stories.
+There will also be window in the center and east faces of the bay in the basement level.
+These two-over-two windows will only be partially above grade.
+There will be a door in the west face of the bay in the basement level.
+Steps and an areaway will wrap the bay on the south facade and will provide access to the basement level.
+The HVAC units will be located in the areaway and thus will be screened from view.
+The bay will have a wood cornice and flat roof.
+The rear bay will be 22'10" high.